 Will CoRDS partners be able to access CoRDS?

-Yes, the Informed Consent Form allows participants to authorize with whom CoRDS can share information.
-Participants can authorize CoRDS to share information with a specified patient advocacy group for non-research purposes.
+Yes.
+Participants can authorize CoRDS to share information with a specific patient advocacy group for non-research purposes.
 A Participation Agreement outlines how the CoRDS partner can access and use this shared information.
-Similar to how researchers access CoRDS, a representative from the CoRDS partner organization receives a unique username and password to access the registry.
+The CoRDS partner organization will receive a unique username and password to access data from the registry.

 Can CoRDS personnel attend our annual conference?

 CoRDS personnel realize how helpful it is to speak and answer questions in person.
 Individuals from the CoRDS team often attend conferences of CoRDS partners to speak and host an exhibit booth.
 If CoRDS personnel are available, CoRDS would love to attend any partner’s annual conference.
 Please contact us with information on your event and to check availability:

 What type of information will be available to approved researchers?